BROOKELAB/SARS-CoV-2-within-host-evolution/README.md

 		* vaccinated_output_tables/
 	* Output:
 		* **Fig 5**
-		* naives.RData (merged iSNV frequency and gene annotation data per participant)
+		* naives.RData (merged iSNV frequency and gene annotation data for each participant)
-		* vaccinateds.RData (merged iSNV frequency and gene annotation data per participant)
+		* vaccinateds.RData (merged iSNV frequency and gene annotation data for each participant)

 ## Extras